jr0senblum/jc/README.md

-    number is lower than the current, per-map max are disallowed thereby ensuring, for example, that stale puts do not overwrite "fresh" ones because the "fresh" one beat the stale one to jc.
+    number is lower than the current, per-map max are disallowed thereby ensuring, for example, that stale puts do not overwrite "fresh" ones because the "fresh" one beat the stale one to the cache.
  *  JSON Query Support
-     * Query by JSON: When Values are JSON, evict_match/2, evict_all_match/1 and values_match/2 can search or evict keys whose values match a java-style, dot-path, string (i.e., "id.type=3")
+     * Query by JSON: When Values are JSON, evict_match/2, evict_all_match/1 and values_match/2 can search or evict keys whose JSON value, at a location specificed by a java-style, dot-path string equals the specified value.
+That is, jc:values_match(bed, "id.type=3") would return all values for Keys in the bed Map whose JSON value was an object with an "id":3 in the top-level.
     * Ad-hoc, Index Support: In order to support faster operations, (2-3 orders of magnitude), each map can have up to four, dot-path, strings configured for which jc will provide